 Stocks aren’t entirely different.
 You are buying a product, in this case ownership in a company.
 Of the many things you should look at is quality.
 Is the company established and stable?
 Does the stock price have the potential to increase over time, even if only modestly?
 And – most importantly for the purposes of this lesson – does the company pay its stock-holders a good dividend, or in other words, income?

 The dividend is what you use to your long-term advantage by building a yearly stream of income.
 Let’s say you purchase 100 shares in Company X at $10/share.
 You have just paid $1000 for 100 shares of a company.
 But what are you expecting your purchase to do for you?

 Today’s discussion is about income.
-Hopefully you researched the amount of income (what investing geeks call “yield”) that your company pays out annually to shareholders like you.
+Hopefully you researched the amount of income (or what investing geeks call “yield”) that your chosen company pays out annually to shareholders like you.
 If the “yield” is 4% of the purchase price per year then you can reasonably expect to be paid $40 per year in income from your 100 shares regardless of whether the stock price goes up or down.

 1 Share of Company X is worth $10.